zizkebab/check-reserved-instances/README.md

 ### Configuring AWS Accounts/Credentials

-Multiple AWS accounts are supported!
+Multiple AWS accounts/regions are supported!
 Specify one or many sections with name `[AWS <name here>]`.
 These are the lists of AWS credentials that will be used to query for instances.
 Replace `<name here>` with a nickname that want to provide in the report.

 The following configuration options are supported:

 - **aws_access_key_id** (Required str): The AWS IAM access key for a specific user.
 - **aws_secret_access_key** (Required str): The AWS IAM secret key for a specific user.
 - **region** (Optional str): The AWS region to query for the account.
 Defaults to us-east-1.
+If multiple regions are desired, another `[AWS <name here]` section is required.
 - **rds** (Optional bool): Boolean for whether or not to check RDS reserved instances.
 - **elasticache** (Optional bool): Whether or not to check ElastiCache reserved instances.